systemd/mkosi/mkosi/resources/mkosi.md

 `CacheDirectory=`, `--cache-dir=`

-: Takes a path to a directory to use as package cache for the distribution package manager used.
+: The directory to store the package manager cache and any other caches generated during the image build process.
 If this option is not used, but a `mkosi.cache/` directory is found in the local directory it is automatically used for this purpose.

+: The package manager cache is automatically enabled if this option is configured, or if `mkosi.cache/` is found in the local directory.
+All other caching is controlled by `CacheMode=`.

+`CacheMode=`, `--cache-mode=`

+: Controls what will be cached in addition to the package manger cache.
+  See the section on caching for more information.
+Defaults to `none`.

 `BuildDirectory=`, `--build-dir=`